PengKuang/pengkuang.github.io/_pages/thesis.md

 layout: page
 permalink: /thesis/
 title: thesis
-description: The papers to be included in my doctoral thesis.
+description: The papers to be included in my doctoral dissertation.
 nav: true
 nav_order: 2
 ---